dan-r-mount/sport-court-booker/README.md

 ### Common Email Issues:
 - Make sure you're using an App Password, not your regular Gmail password
 - Verify the email addresses in `NOTIFICATION_EMAILS` are correctly formatted
 - Check your spam folder for notifications
-- Ensure the Gmail account has "Less secure app access" enabled